JTODR/Distributed-File-System-Project/README.md

 ## Example Usage

+* Start up the directory_service.py, the locking_service.py and the three fileservers all in separate terminals.
+Fileserver A, fileserver B and fileserver c must exist in their own separate folders/ directories.

-Open 2 clients in separate terminals.
+* Open 2 clients in separate terminals.

 * Client 1 write: